batmanlab/Mammo-CLIP/README.md

 ## Creating classifiers and detectors

-* For creating classifiers using the image encoder of Mammo-CLIP, use the class `BreastClipClassifier` in [breast-clip-classifier.py](https://github.com/batmanlab/Mammo-CLIP/blob/c9cc232368eaf0a6d55f1bea04490d9136362466/src/codebase/Classifiers/models/breast_clip_classifier.py#L6) file.
+* For creating classifiers for downstream evaluations using the image encoder of Mammo-CLIP, use the class `BreastClipClassifier` in [breast-clip-classifier.py](https://github.com/batmanlab/Mammo-CLIP/blob/c9cc232368eaf0a6d55f1bea04490d9136362466/src/codebase/Classifiers/models/breast_clip_classifier.py#L6) file.
-* For creating detectors using the image encoder of Mammo-CLIP, use the function `RetinaNet_efficientnet` in [detector_mode.py](https://github.com/batmanlab/Mammo-CLIP/blob/c9cc232368eaf0a6d55f1bea04490d9136362466/src/codebase/Detectors/retinanet/detector_model.py#L357) file in [breast-clip-detector.py](
+* For creating detectors for downstream evaluations using the image encoder of Mammo-CLIP, use the function `RetinaNet_efficientnet` in [detector_mode.py](https://github.com/batmanlab/Mammo-CLIP/blob/c9cc232368eaf0a6d55f1bea04490d9136362466/src/codebase/Detectors/retinanet/detector_model.py#L357) file.

 ## Evaluation